 Sustainability Common Policy Framework

 Achieving sustainable and environmentally sensitive development across the sub region requires joint working and the application of consistent standards and principles.
-The impact of all development on, and its resilience to, climate change is a global challenge which each authority within PUSH will need to meet with local innovation and through collaboration with its spatial partners.
+The impact of all development on, and its resilience to, climate change is a global challenge which each authority within PfSH will need to meet with local innovation and through collaboration with its spatial partners.
 Each Council’s spatial plans and its development proposals must include measures to mitigate their impact on and to adapt to climate change.

-A PUSH policy framework on sustainable construction has been adopted and will be implemented through local development frameworks.
+A PfSH policy framework on sustainable construction has been adopted and will be implemented through local development frameworks.
 Developers will be required to build all new housing developments to the standards of at least level 3 of the Code for Sustainable Homes and moving progressively to level 6 by 2016 in line with Government policy.
 Particular attention will be given to the two Strategic Development Areas and urban extensions.
 A similar approach will apply towards non-residential development.

 Sustainability supplementary guidance document

 There is much more detail that developers, members, planning control officers and the public will need in order to understand how new development can be made sustainable.
-A background guidance document has been produced by PUSH officers to provide just such an evidence base.
+A background guidance document has been produced by PfSH officers to provide just such an evidence base.
 This will add detail on the justification for the policy framework principles and on the practicalities of building sustainable homes, employment space and shops.

 Our communities face major challenges and risks relating to both the supply and demand for energy.
 These include: